wyuenho/emacs-corfu-pixel-perfect/README.md

 the same monospaced font, or occasionally commit the sin of using a variable font for the less important things such as annotation.
-Unfortunately, even in 2024, these font choices are still impossible to use in many Emacs packages, because they still carry the baggage from treating every glyph as having the exact same size, one such example is `corfu`.
+Unfortunately, even in 2024, these font choices are still impossible to use in many Emacs packages, because they still treat every glyph as having the exact same size, one such example is `corfu`.

 Would you rather have this?